iqballakho07/iqballakho07/README.md

 About Me

-Software Engineering student at Mehran University of Engineering & Technology, Jamshoro, with a strong focus on mobile application development.
-Skilled in building clean, scalable, and user-centric applications using Flutter.
-Passionate about creating intuitive user experiences and continuously improving development practices through modern technologies and problem-solving.
+Software Engineering student at Mehran University of Engineering & Technology, Jamshoro, passionate about mobile application development.
+I build clean, scalable, and user-focused applications using Flutter, with a strong emphasis on performance, usability, and modern development standards.

 ## Current Focus
 - Flutter UI development